 12.2 M/s.
-GLENTECH INDUSTRIES PRIVATE LIMITED/ M/s.
-Glentech Ventures PTE Ltd.:-
+GLENTECH INDUSTRIES PRIVATE LIMITED:

 12.2.1 Scrutiny of the various documents/records, as well as facts stated by various persons during investigation, as discussed hereinabove, revealed that M/s.
 GIPL and M/s.
 TIL, in connivance with each other devised a strategic plan to import admixture of CPO, RBD and PFAD, by mis-declaring the same as CPO.
 They purchased CPO, RBD and PFAD in Indonesia from different suppliers.
 They entered into Charter Agreement with M/s.
 OKA Tankers PTE Ltd., Singapore and M/s.
 Telcom Trading International PTE Ltd., Singapore for transporting the goods from Indonesia to India through vessels MT FMT Gumuldur V.202109, MT Hong Hai6 V.2106, MT FMT EFES V202111; loaded CPO on the vessels at different ports at Indonesia/ Thailand.
 As per the Charter Agreement, after loading the above goods on vessel, blending of the above goods was carried out with the help of the Owner(s) of the vessel(s).
 After blending, they arranged manipulated various documents to show the goods imported as CPO and presented the same before Customs.
-As per the instructions of Charterers the original documents viz.
+As per the instructions of Charterers, the original documents viz.
 Bills of Lading etc. were secreted in the vessel and intentionally not produced before Customs.
 After import of the goods into India, the importer M/s.
 TIL filed W.H.
 Bills of Entry, by mis-declaring the goods as CPO, though they knew that the goods imported are admixture of CPO, RBD and PFAD.
 Further, after import of the goods into India, it was the responsibility of M/s.
-GIPL to get buyers for M/s.
-TIL for such goods/sell the goods into Indian market.
+GIPL to sell the goods into Indian market.
 The goods so mis-declared and mis-classified under CTH 15111000, with intent to evade the appropriate duties of Customs.
+M/s.
+GIPL also further sold the goods to M/s.
+SANGRUR who had filed the Ex Bond BoE for Home Consumption despite having knowledge of the correct nature of said goods; they had suppressed the information from the department and cleared the subject goods by mis-declaring and mis-classifying the same as 'CPO' in Ex-Bond Bills of Entry which resulted into short payment of duty as per Annexure-C to this show cause.

 12.2.2 Thus, M/s.
-GIPL played active role in the purchase, transport, blending of the cargo during voyage of the vessels and import of the said goods by mis-declaring the same as CPO in W.H.
-Bills of Entry.
+GIPL played active role in the purchase, transport, blending of the cargo during voyage of the vessels and import of the said goods by mis-declaring the same as CPO.
 From the above, it appears that M/s.
-GIPL actively connived/ concerned themselves in the import of 'admixture of Crude Palm Oil, Palmolein and other Palm based oil' by mis-declaring the same as 'Crude Palm Oil', and mis-classifying under CTH 15111000 instead of correct classification under CTH 15119090, which is the appropriate classification of the goods imported viz. 'admixture of Crude Palm Oil, Palmolein and other Palm based oil'.
-It further appears that as a charterer, M/s.
-GIPL played active role in ensuring the blending of CPO, PFAD & RBD olein onboard vessel, which is not only prohibited, but also the act of agreeing/allowing to blend clearly demonstrates that the entire activity right from planning, creation, monitoring and managing of all the operations was with a mala fide intention of evading customs duty.
+GIPL actively connived in the import of 'admixture of Crude Palm Oil, Palmolein and other Palm based oil' by mis-declaring the same as 'Crude Palm Oil', classifying under CTH 15111000 instead of correct classification under CTH 15119090, which is the appropriate classification of the goods imported viz. 'admixture of Crude Palm Oil, Palmolein and other Palm based oil'.
+It further appears that M/s.
+GIPL played active role in ensuring the blending of CPO, PFAD & RBD olein, which is not only prohibited, but also the act of agreeing/allowing to blend clearly demonstrates that the entire activity right from planning, creation, monitoring and managing of all the operations was with a mala fide intention of evading customs duty.
 Thus, this appears to be is a clear case of mis-declaration.
-Thus, M/s.
-GIPL has concerned themselves in mis-declaration and mis-classification which rendered the goods liable for confiscation.
 The above action on the part of M/s.
 GIPL had rendered themselves liable to penalty under Section 112(a), 112(b), 114AA and 117 of the Customs Act, 1962.